rabbitmq/cluster-operator/observability/prometheus/monitors/README.md

 ```

 Given the `matchLabels` fields from the Prometheus spec above, you would need to add the label `release: my-prometheus` to the `PodMonitor` and `ServiceMonitor` objects.
-Since the `NamespaceSelector` is empty, deploy the objects into the same namespace where Prometheus is running.

 File [rabbitmq-servicemonitor.yml](./rabbitmq-servicemonitor.yml) contains scrape targets for RabbitMQ.
 Metrics listed in [RabbitMQ metrics](https://github.com/rabbitmq/rabbitmq-server/blob/master/deps/rabbitmq_prometheus/metrics.md) will be scraped from all RabbitMQ nodes.